Spider201866/Alan_web/memory-bank/progress.md

 - There are no major features left to build.
 The focus is now on maintenance and incremental improvements.

 ## Current Status
-The AlanUI Web Chatbot is functional, stable, accessible, and now comprehensively documented as a Progressive Web App.
+The AlanUI Web Chatbot is functional stable accessible and now comprehensively documented as a Progressive Web App.
 All known issues have been resolved.

 ## Known Issues
 - The `EBUSY` error during test database cleanup still occurs intermittently but does not affect test outcomes.